haiiliin/pyabaqus/docs/source/_build/html/_sources/tutorials.rst.txt

 Open the output database
 ~~~~~~~~~~~~~~~~~~~~~~~~

-We can use `openOdb` to open the output database:
+We can use :py:meth:`~abaqus.Session.SessionBase.SessionBase.openOdb` to open the output database:

 .. code-block:: Python